Predeparture Travel Tips

 - Carry a list of important phone numbers that you might need: credit card companies, insurance agencies, airlines, doctors, U.S. embassy, etc. Carry a photocopy of your passport and your credit card in case they are stolen.
 If you purchased travel insurance, be sure that you carry your certificate of insurance and your policy number.
 Block expiration dates and names on the credit card copies to render them usable.
 Pack these copies in your carry-on luggage.

 - Print a copy of your travel documents to carry with you (in your carry-on).
-Don’t rely solely on your phone or other device for directions, reservation, flight schedules or other crucial information.
+Don’t rely solely on your phone or other device for directions, reservations, flight schedules or other crucial information.
 Batteries die and electronics can get stolen.

 - Leave a copy of your itinerary, a copy of your passport and the emergency phone numbers of your tour operator with a family member or close friend.